divmgl/nwire/README.md

 ### Package definition

-Packages will need to expose an  `fn` function that returns the object that will be injected in other modules.
+Packages will need to expose an  `fn` function that returns the object that will be injected in other packages.
 For instance, consider the following authentication package that provides login and logout functionality.

 ```js
 // auth.js